An Overview of the Paints and Coatings Market

 Despite the growth, in recent years the paint and coatings industry has faced numerous challenges.

-As well as being one of the most regulated industry sectors in the world, issues such as sustainability challenges, concerns over safety and lower Volatile Organic Compound (VOC) regulations have put huge pressure on paints and coatings processing paints-and-coatings-manufacturers-are-piggingoperations.
+As well as being one of the most regulated industry sectors in the world, issues such as sustainability challenges, concerns over safety and lower Volatile Organic Compound (VOC) regulations have put huge pressure on paints and coatings processing operations.
 Paints and coatings manufacturers have also been hit by increasing raw material prices which have had a significant impact on margins.

 Many paints and coatings manufacturers are responding to these challenges through responsible manufacturing practices and innovative technologies and processes such as product recovery (‘pigging‘) and liquid transfer solutions.